-Today, a number of the gassho-zukuri farmhouses have been moved to an open air museum in Ogimachi in an effort to save them from destruction.
-This move along with the large concentration of farmhouses, easy access, and other beautiful attractions have made Ogimachi as the most well-known village to visit in both Shirakawa and Gokayama.
+Today, a number of the gassho-zukuri farmhouses have been moved to an open-air museum in Ogimachi in an effort to save them from destruction.
+This move along with the large concentration of farmhouses, easy access, and other beautiful attractions has made Ogimachi the most well-known village to visit in both Shirakawa and Gokayama.

 - Gassho-zukuri Minkaen: the open air museum area where the relocated farmhouses have been transferred to.

 ~ Admission: ¥600, open from 8:40AM to 5:00PM